Susan Bay

-Susan Bay Nimoy (born Susan Linda Bay; March 16, 1943) is an American actress and director.
+Susan Linda Bay Nimoy (born Susan Linda Bay; March 16, 1943) is an American actress and director.
 Among her television appearances, she portrayed Admiral Rollman in two episodes of the television series Star Trek: Deep Space Nine: "Past Prologue" in the first season and "Whispers" in the second.

 Bay was one of the Original Six, a group of women directors who created the Women's Steering Committee of the Directors Guild of America, to protest against gender discrimination in Hollywood.
 Bay has directed several documentaries, and the American premiere of Shakespeare's Will (2007).
 She returned to directing in 2018 with Eve, a film addressing issues of aging and mourning.
 She wrote the script while grieving for her husband, Leonard Nimoy.

 Career

 Acting

 Bay debuted on an episode of The Many Loves of Dobie Gillis in 1963. and The Skydivers (film, 1963).
 She appeared in various TV series throughout the 1960s, including episodes of Dr. Kildare (1964) and Perry Mason (1965).
 Susan Bay's film debut in a leading role occurred in the Jerry Lewis comedy The Big Mouth (1967).
 Bay portrayed Suzie Cartwright, the love interest of Lewis's character, Gerald Clamson.

 During the 1970s and 1980s, Bay's television roles included episodes of One Day at a Time (1976), Starsky and Hutch (1977), Hart to Hart (1980), Family Ties (1983) and Remington Steele (1983).
-She also had a lead role in the television movie Alone at Last (1980).
+She also had a lead role in the television pilot Alone at Last (1980).
 She played Admiral Rollman in Star Trek: Deep Space Nines first and second season in the episodes "Past Prologue" (1993) and "Whispers" (1994).
 Bay appeared as Rebecca in the 2009 film Mother and Child.
 In 2019, she began to appear in the CDC's Anti-Smoking Campaign "Tips from Former Smokers" discussing her late husband's battle with COPD.